Our guide explains why you might need a statutory off-road notification (SORN), and how to SORN your car.

 To remove the SORN status from your vehicle, you simply need to tax it.
 SORN status also expires once the car changes ownership or gets scrapped or permanently exported.

 Remember, unless your car is SORNed, it must be insured.
-Compare car insurance quotes with uSwitch below to get started.
+Compare car insurance quotes below to get started.